gurukulams/gurukulam/site/content/books/12-biology/bio-botany/unit-6_reproduction_in_plants/asexual_and_sexual_reproduction_in_plants.md

 #### Evaluation

-1.Choose
-the
-correct
-statement
-from
-the
-following
+1.Choose the correct statement from the following

-      a) Gametes are involved in
+a) Gametes are involved inasexual reproduction reproduce
-asexual reproduction
-reproduce

-      b) Bacteria
-asexually by budding
+b) Bacteria sexually by budding

 c) Conidia formation is a method of sexual reproduction

 d) Yeast reproduce by budding